 A deaf friend of mine recently booked some tickets to see a show that was subtitled.
 She was super excited, as this was a birthday gift to her mother, and seeing as her husband and her are deaf – accessibility a subtitled performance was the perfect way in which they could enjoy the joy of theatre together!

-Now, let’s be clear – this article is certainly not there to either complain about the particular theatre involved, nor to be uber-critical about the provision.
-It is simply to take a look at what is currently happening and what could happen.
+Now, let’s be clear – this article is certainly not to either complain about the particular theatre involved or to be uber-critical about the provision.

 We all recognise in life that if something is working, there are always ways to make things better and I believe that there is a long way to go before access to theatre for deaf people is where it needs to be.